stevebob/gridbugs/src/pages/about.md

 permalink: about
 ---

+## Who are you?

-I'm Stephen Sherratt and I'm a hobby game developer.
+I'm Stephen Sherratt.
+I write games as a hobby.
 I'm particularly interested in roguelikes and roleplaying games.
 On this site I will post about game design ideas and programming techniques.

+## How do I contact you?

 **Email:** [steve@takestairs.net](mailto:steve@takestairs.net)

 **Github:** [github.com/stevebob](https://github.com/stevebob)

+## Hey that's a pretty cool blog!
+I want one like it!

+This blog is made with [MetalSmith](http://www.metalsmith.io) - a static site generator.

+The code that generates this blog is here: [github.com/stevebob/takestairs](https://github.com/stevebob/takestairs)